 Puppies for Sale

-We currently have ONE puppy left for sale from our most recent litter… please keep an eye out for updates:
+We occasionally have puppies available… please keep an eye out for updates:

 I prefer to talk to potential puppy owners over the phone, so please ring me…

 Tel: 01986 798 336